Table of Contents

 In Wireshark Lua can be used to write dissectors, taps, and capture file readers and writers.

-Wireshark’s Lua interpreter starts by loading
+Wireshark’s Lua interpreter starts by loading a file named

 The command line option -X lua_script: